Skip to content

 Overall Architecture

-The pipeline consists of two stages.
-In the initialization stage, a simplified radiometric consistency loss with split-sum approximation is combined with an NVS reconstruction loss to pre-train Gaussian surfels and establish stable geometry.
-In the inverse rendering stage, the full Monte Carlo radiometric consistency loss is jointly optimized with material smoothness and lighting prior losses to refine geometry, materials, and lighting.
-For relighting, geometry and materials are fixed, and only surfel radiance is fine-tuned under the new lighting (~2 minutes), after which rendering proceeds directly using surfel radiance (<10ms/frame).
+The workflow consists of two stages plus a lightweight fine-tuning.
+The initialization stage pre-trains surfels using a simplified radiometric consistency loss based on split-sum approximation alongside NVS reconstruction loss to stabilize geometry.
+The inverse rendering stage then employs the full Monte Carlo radiometric consistency loss, combined with material smoothness and lighting priors, to jointly optimize geometry, materials, and lighting.
+Within this, the radiometric consistency loss and the supporting 2D Gaussian ray tracing + Monte Carlo sampling form a self-correcting cycle.
+For re-lighting, geometry and materials are fixed, and surfel radiance is fine-tuned under new lighting for approximately 2 minutes.
+Afterward, images are rendered by directly reading surfel radiance (<10ms/frame) without runtime ray tracing.

 Key Designs